 3. Property plastic surgery

-Sellers are often on a time crunch to get properties locked into contract, which leaves little time to properly deal with the unexpected.
-Whether it’s mold, termites or even a lead-based paint used decades prior, unethical contractors and sellers will sweep problems under the rug if possible.
+Sellers are often on a time crunch to get properties locked into a contract, which leaves little time to properly deal with the unexpected.
+Whether it’s mold, termites, or even a lead-based paint used decades prior, unethical contractors and sellers will sweep problems under the rug if possible.

 While many sellers are respected professionals and would fully fix the issue before listing, it doesn’t hurt to do your research as a buyer.
 Making sure a cosmetic change isn’t covering up a disaster underneath could save you thousands.
 Looks can be deceiving, so be sure to ask for the paperwork showing that routine inspections have been performed.

 - Recent or unexpected cosmetic changes to the house

 - An unwillingness to provide routine paperwork

 - Closed doors or taped-off sections of a property